Andrew-S-Rosen/cgcnn_patched/README.md

 uv pip install torch scikit-learn pymatgen
 ```

-Then, in directory `demo_cgcnn`, you can test if all the prerequisites are installed properly by running:
+Then, in directory `cgcnn`, you can test if all the prerequisites are installed properly by running:

 ```bash
 python main.py -h